 I visited Veuve Nature Reserve, home to the rare black paradise flycatcher.
 The Reserve was disappointing and many of the muddy trails were flooded and impassable.
 I heard, but never saw, birds and animals.

-In addition to the flycatcher, La Digue is home to several rare endemic species.
-As with many Seychelles islands, there’s a significant population of giant Aldabra Island tortoises.
-I peddled by several tortoises crossing the bicycle route.
+In addition to the Flycatcher, La Digue is home to several rare endemic species.
+As with many Seychelles islands, there’s a significant population of Aldabra Island tortoises.
+I peddled by several tortoises as they crossed the bicycle route in slow motion.
 Coconut crabs and a variety of geckos, bats, and tropical birds – fodys, sunbirds, terns – occupy the island.

 Green sea turtles live on the edges of La Digue’s coral reefs, and butterfly fish, eagle rays, and moray eels flourish there.
 I didn’t snorkel on La Digue, but while snorkeling near Cerf Island saw colorful fish, eels, and a small, beautiful blacktip reef shark.

-La Digue’s beaches are some of the most photographed in the world.
+La Digue’s beaches are the most photographed in the world.
 They glow with soft white sand, translucent turquoise water, and spectacular pale pink granite boulders.
-If you’re adventurous, you can discover hidden beaches on isolated parts of the island.
+If you’re adventurous, you can discover hidden isolated beaches.

-Some of the larger, well-known beaches draw tourists from all over the world, and are the island’s forte.
-These include:
+Large, well-known beaches draw tourists from all over the world, and are the island’s forte.

 West Coast Beaches – Best for Swimming